Crypto-Link-Payments/crypto-link/docs/README.md

 ## :loudspeaker: Running ICO or Promotion with Crypto Link :loudspeaker:
 Crypto Link Currently Supports all tokens issued on Stellar.
-If you would like to run ICO with the help of the Crypto Link, and utilize additional media channel to get a hold of potential customers, you can contact us over Discord, send us an email to cryptolinkpayments@gmail.com, open up an issue with the label ***listing*** and we will be in touch as soon as possible, or fill out the [form](https://forms.gle/fAgBEarjMSvCvDgY6)
+If you would like to run ICO with the help of the Crypto Link, and utilize additional media channel to get a hold of potential customers, you can contact us over Discord, send us an email to cryptolinkpayments@gmail.com, open up an issue with the label ***listing***, or fill out the [form](https://forms.gle/fAgBEarjMSvCvDgY6).
+We will be in touch as soon as possible.

 For further information on requirements for listing please check [listing details](LISTING.md)

-## :money_with_wings: Integrated Crypto Link Operational Fees :money_with_wings:
+## :money_with_wings: Crypto Link Fees :money_with_wings:
-We have integrated as well operational fees to gather funding for further development.
-Fees are currently applied for following crypto link activities:
+In order to keep the Crypto Link Operational we have integrated various fees and limits.

 - [X] Merchant license fee
 - [X] Merchant wallet withdrawal